ARM-software/arm-trusted-firmware/docs/process/contributing.rst

    # SPDX-License-Identifier: BSD-3-Clause
    #

--  As illustrated above, you need to add the similar files supporting your platform.
+-  As illustrated above, you need to add similar files supporting your platform.

+For a more elaborate explanation of the TF-A CI scripts internals, including how to add more complex tests beyond a simple build test, please refer to the `TF-A CI scripts overview`_ section of the OpenCI documentation.

 Binary Components
 =================